Royal necropolis of Byblos: Tombs I and II

 Tomb I consists of a 4 m wide by 12 m deep square vertical shaft giving access to an underground burial chamber carved partly from solid rock and partly from clay.
 The west wall, which isolated it from the exterior seaside cliff, had collapsed during the 1922 landslide.
 The grave goods were not affected by the landslide; inside the burial chamber the excavators discovered several pottery jars in the damp clay, and a large white limestone sarcophagus with three protruding lugs on its lid by which it could be manipulated.

 The sarcophagus was placed in a north–south orientation.
 A rock-cut opening is present at a height of 1 m on the north wall of Tomb I's chamber, directly facing the sarcophagus.
 The opening leads to a 1.8 m high and 1.2 m to 1.5 m wide corridor that joins the south side of the shaft of Tomb II.
 The same corridor is joined by a passageway emerging from the northwestern angle of Tomb I's shaft.
 Midway between Tomb I and the shaft of Tomb II the S-shaped corridor opens, to its north side, onto a small nondescript hole giving access to a roughly cut round cavity housing an archaic tomb.

 A coarsely built wall separated the chamber of Tomb I from its shaft.
 The shaft was filled to its brim with stones and mortar.
 The same material was used to build a platform around the shaft, on top of which were laid the foundations of a mastaba-like building.
 Little remains of the Egyptian-inspired structure because it was replaced by a Roman period bath.
-Unlike the shaft of Tomb I, the shaft of Tomb II was not closed off with stones and cement, but simply with earth.
+Unlike the shaft of Tomb I, the shaft of Tomb II was not closed off with stones and cement, but only with earth.
 A thick slab of five to six rows of blocks covered the shaft opening and provided a foundation for a construction from which only a few masonry blocks remain.

 The shaft of Tomb II is shallower than that of Tomb I; a single course wall separated it from the burial chamber.
 Tomb II did not contain any burial receptacles upon its discovery.
 A number of pottery jars and other artifacts sank in a thick layer of clay, with some of the jars damaged by falling rock fragments from the chamber's ceiling.
-The ceiling of Tomb II's burial chamber is 3.5 m high at the center of the room, it slopes down to a height of only 1 m at its northern wall.
+The ceiling of Tomb II's burial chamber is 3.5 m high at the center of the room; it slopes down to a height of only 1 m at its northern wall.
 Four stones were found at the center of the chamber, they supported a wooden coffin that had disintegrated, leaving rich grave goods scattered in the clay.

 Montet demonstrated that Tombs I and II were not broken into before their discovery in 1922–1923, contrary to what his predecessor Virolleaud reported.
 Virolleaud had found shards of glass lodged in the Tomb I chamber wall and assumed they dated from Roman times.